ruchithayathiraj/Gmail-Cold-Emails-Tracker/README.md

 1. 📬 **Scans your Sent folder** for cold recruiter/job outreach emails
 2. 🔍 **Checks every thread** for replies — did they respond?
-3. 🚨 **Flags emails with no reply** after 7 days
+3. 🚨 **Flags emails with no reply** after 3 days
-4. ✉️ **Auto-drafts personalised follow-up emails** saved directly to your Gmail Drafts
+4. ✉️ **Auto-drafts follow-up emails** saved directly to your Gmail Drafts
 5. 📊 **Prints a summary report** — total sent, replied, pending, drafted

 ---

 ## 💡 Why I Built This

-As a job seeker sending dozens of cold emails to recruiters, manually tracking replies and writing follow-ups was time consuming and easy to forget.
-This tool automates the entire process — saving time and ensuring no opportunity slips through the cracks.
+As a job seeker sending dozens of cold emails to hiring managers/recruiters, manually tracking replies and writing follow-ups is time consuming.
+This tool automates the entire process which saves time and ensures no opportunity slips through the cracks.

-> I actively use this tool in my own job search. 🎯
+> I started actively to use this tool in my own job search. 🎯

 ---